mit-pdos/go-nfsd/osdi21-artifact/README.md

 Note that GoNFS from the paper is called goose-nfsd in the code, and that JrnlCert is an anonymized name for the new version of the Perennial framework.

+We've configured the VM with 4GB of RAM, but if you can afford 6GB or 8GB you may want to do that to speed up compilation (note that single-threaded compilation will take just over an hour and doesn't require much RAM, so more RAM isn't necessary).
+You'll definitely want to set it to the maximum number of cores you can afford to run the scalability experiment.

 ## Compiling the proofs

 The paper claims to have verified the GoJrnl implementation.
 You should check